The Department of Education (the department) values your privacy and is committed to protecting information that schools collect.

-- make reasonable adjustments for students with disabilities (anti discrimination law)
+- make reasonable adjustments for students with disabilities (anti-discrimination law)

-- enable our school to:
+- enable schools to:

 - communicate with parents about students’ schooling matters and celebrate the efforts and achievements of students

-- enable the Department to:
+- enable the department to:

 - fulfil statutory functions and duties

-- plan, fund, monitor, regulate and evaluate the Department’s policies, services and functions
+- plan, fund, monitor, regulate and evaluate the department’s policies, services and functions

 - comply with reporting requirements